aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-dxf-to-pdf/_index.md

 | Low‑quality PDF | Low resolution setting | Increase `rasterizationOptions.setResolution()` (e.g., 300). |
 | Missing layers | Layer visibility disabled in source CAD | Ensure layers are visible in the original DXF before conversion. |

+## Tips & Best Practices

+- **Validate input files** before conversion to avoid runtime errors.
+- **Reuse rasterization options** when processing many files to improve performance.
+- **Dispose of Image objects** (`image.dispose()`) after saving to free native resources.
+- **Log conversion status** so you can trace any failures in batch jobs.

 ## Frequently Asked Questions

 ### Q1: Is Aspose.CAD compatible with all versions of DXF files?
 A1: Aspose.CAD supports a wide range of DXF file versions.
 Refer to the [documentation](https://reference.aspose.com/cad/java/) for compatibility details.

 ### Q2: Can I customize the PDF output further?
 A2: Absolutely!
-Explore the `CadRasterizationOptions` and `PdfOptions` classes for additional customization options.
+Explore the `CadRasterizationOptions` and `PdfOptions` classes for additional customization options such as compression, metadata, and watermarking.

 ### Q3: Where can I find support for Aspose.CAD?
 A3: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community support and discussions.